 (If you visit this page multiple times, do a "hard refresh" in your browser with Ctrl+F5 to ensure you're seeing the most recent version of this ad)

-Do not apply if you're not a Canadian and if you do not have a valid Canadian social insurance number.
+Do not apply if you're not a Canadian, unless you already have a work visa in place and you've been issued a valid Canadian social insurance number.

 Cooks & Camps

-My head cook, Stephane Levesque, has cooked for me since the late 1990's.
-He's an excellent cook and an excellent personality in camp.
+My first head cook, Stephane Levesque, has cooked for me since the late 1990's.
+Dee is our second head cook, and worked for several reforestation companies in the past before she started working with us a few years ago.
+Dee and Stephane are highly trained professional cooks, and excellent personalities in camp, who care strongly about the nutritional and emotional well-being of the planters.
 Camp costs are $25 when we're in BC and $27 in Alberta.
 You'll be very well fed.

 In early 2019, we discussed the pros and cons of eliminating camp costs.
 We had a choice between either raising the tree prices, or eliminating camp costs.
 After receiving widespread feedback from members of my camp, it was obvious that our employees' preference was to leave camp costs in place, so everybody in camp would pay exactly the same daily dollar amount to be fed.
 Due to this consensus, we were able to raise tree prices instead.
 If you want to understand more about camp costs, visit this link: www.replant.ca/campcosts